collinlowing/cop4534-p1/Google_tests/googletest/docs/reference/testing.md

 [`TestWithParam`](#TestWithParam), but more complicated test hierarchies may need to inherit from `Test` and `WithParamInterface` at different levels.

-This interface defines the type alias `ParamType` for the parameter type `T` and has support for accessing the test parameter value via the `GetParam()` method:
+This interface defines the type alias `ParamType` for the parameter type `Type` and has support for accessing the test parameter value via the `GetParam()` method:

 ```